Bucks County DUI Defense Lawyer

 The lawyers that work with Young Marr & Associates are prepared to help clients with their DUI charges.
 With more than 30 years practicing criminal litigation and experience with thousands of cases, the lawyers from Young, Marr & Associates can provide clients with an in-depth understanding of the legal system and the tactics that prosecutors use.

-Bucks County Lawyers Available for DUI Defense
+Bucks County DUI Defense Lawyers Available to Represent You

 Call Young, Marr & Associates today at (866) 781-4058 to get the legal expertise you need at a price you can afford.
 The DUI lawyers that work with Young, Marr & Associates have represented thousands of people throughout the Bucks County area as they face DUI charges.
 Get in touch with them as soon as possible to discuss your options as you fight your DUI charges or to schedule an initial consultation that is confidential and free of charge.

 NO JAIL TIME

 Client was charged with three separate DUI cases calling for mandatory minimum imprisonment of 90 days on each case.
 Client was advised to seek immediate intensive alcohol counseling.
 Client was sentenced to 1 year of house arrest after serving 3 days in the county prison.

 Client was charged with felony Delivery of drugs and illegal gun possession and was facing a mandatory 3-6 year prison sentence in the State prison system.
 Client was sentenced to one year of house arrest.

 Client was charged with simple assault, domestic.
 After a hearing where evidence and testimony was presented, the entire case was dismissed by Judge Leonard Brown.

 State of New Jersey v.
 "H"